 Forest ownership patterns within the supply base are typical for the southern US, with the highest percentage of the forest owned by private landowners.
 Forest land ownership categories for each state in the supply base are presented in Table 2 (USDA Forest Service, 2018).
 The majority land use in the supply base area is generally agriculture or forestry.
-Land use data for the supply base area is presented in Table 3 (USDA Economic Research Service, 2017).
+Land use data for the supply is presented in Table 3 (USDA Economic Research Service, 2017).
 Major forest certification schemes such as the American Tree Farm System® (ATFS), Sustainable Forestry Initiative® (SFI®) and Forest Stewardship CouncilTM (FSC) have program participants within the supply base.
-The states within the supply base have 2 million hectares certified; SFI® Forest Management has 1.1 millon certified hectares, ATFS holds 0.7 million certified hectares, and 0.3 million hectares are FSC certified (US Endowment for Forestry & Communities, 2019).
+From the states within the supply base 4.4 million hectares are SFI® certified, 3.8 million hectares are ATFS certified, and .6 million hectares are FSC certified.